-Robert Mroz, Associate at McInnes Cooper
+Robert Mroz, Lawyer at McInnes Cooper

 On May 8, 2018, for the first time, the Nova Scotia Supreme Court has ruled on the deductibility of Workers’ Compensation Board Extended Earning-Replacement Benefits (EERBs) from weekly income replacement benefits available under Section B of the standard automobile policy for the province of Nova Scotia.
 In McLean v.
 Portage La Prairie Mutual Insurance Company, the court decided that EERBs are in the nature of income replacement, and an offset that must be deducted from the amount of weekly indemnity payment.
 The implications of this decision include the deductibility of analogous income replacement benefits, like Canada Pension Plan disability benefits, from a pre-accident injury regardless of the source of the injury.
 McInnes Cooper’s Jillian Kean represented the successful insurer.